-We may develop CT-0508 in combination with other drugs.
+We are evaluating CT-0508 in combination with pembrolizumab and may evaluate CT-0508 in combination with other drugs.
 If the FDA or similar regulatory authorities outside of the United States do not approve these other drugs, revoke their approval of such drugs, or if safety, efficacy, manufacturing or supply issues arise with the drugs we choose to evaluate in combination with CT-0508, we may be unable to obtain approval of CT-0508 or market CT-0508.

 In September 2022, we submitted a clinical protocol amendment to the CT-0508 IND for a CAR-M / anti-PD-1 (CT-0508 and pembrolizumab) combination strategy.
+In June 2023, the first patient was dosed in the sub-study of CT-0508 in combination with pembrolizumab in an ongoing Phase 1 clinical trial and we expect to receive initial data in the second half of 2023.